 10% |

 Use tools like Google Sheets or budgeting apps like Mint or YNAB to monitor everything.
-Even noting down daily coffee runs can surprise you—those ₹150 cappuccinos could’ve covered your weekend movie date!
+Even noting down daily coffee runs can surprise you those ₹150 cappuccinos could’ve covered your weekend movie date!

 Why short term financial goals Matter

-Let’s be honest—no student is saving up for a retirement plan just yet.
-But you do want that new phone, a spontaneous road trip, or to survive the end-of-semester broke zone.
+Let’s be honest no student is saving up for a retirement plan just yet.
+But you do want that new phone, a spontaneous road trip or to survive the end-of-semester broke zone.
 That’s where short term financial goals come in.
+Set realistic goals that excite you.
+Instead of vaguely saying, “I want to save ₹5,000”, break it down:

 ➡ “I’ll save ₹250 a week for 20 weeks.”